Summit League softball tournament

 The Summit League softball tournament is the conference softball championship of the NCAA Division I's Summit League.
-The top six finishers in the regular season of the conference's eight teams advance to the modified double-elimination tournament, which in 2022 was at Jackrabbit Softball Stadium.
+The top six finishers in the regular season of the conference's eight teams advance to the modified double-elimination tournament, which in 2026 will be held at Connie Claussen Field in Omaha, Nebraska.
 The winner of the tournament receives an automatic berth to the NCAA Division I softball championship.

 The league changed its name from the Mid-Continent Conference prior to the 2008 season.
 North Dakota State has won the most championships with 10.
-South Dakota State (2) is the most recent champion.
+Omaha (3) is the most recent champion.

 Champions

 By year

 The following is a list of conference champions and sites listed by year.

 By school

-The following is a list of conference champions listed by school.
+The following is a list of tournament performance listed by school.